OVERVIEW OF ROLE

 WORKING CONDITIONS - Required Physical and Mental Effort, and Environmental Conditions:

 Physical and Mental Effort: Primarily active physical work, which requires constant lifting up to 8 pounds’ knee to waist, frequent lifting of 5 pounds over head, and occasional lifting of up to 50 pounds’ floor to waist.
 Requires repetitive to constant use of the hands; frequent pushing/pulling of book carts or smart bins equal to 20 to 40 pounds of horizontal force.
 Must be able to constantly walk or stand for up to 4 – 6 hours per day.
 Must be able to frequently bend, squat, and kneel.
 Must be able to constantly reach below shoulder level and frequently reach above shoulder level to overhead.
 Must have hand/eye coordination to operate personal computer and office equipment; vision for reading, recording, and interpreting information; speech communication and hearing to maintain communication with co-workers and the public.
-Ability to work under stress from high volume of work, demanding deadlines, public contact, and changing priorities and conditions.
+Ability to work under stress from high volume of work; daily deadlines; public contact; rotating groups of coworkers; and changing priorities and conditions.

 Work Environment: Works in public areas of the library and in staff-only areas (including the basement at Main Library), operating and monitoring equipment that produces a moderate level of background noise, and in a setting subject to interruptions.

-Machines and equipment used in work include but are not limited to the following: Personal computers; Automated Materials Handling Systems; RFID readers and technology; CD/DVD buffing or repair machines; office, receipt, and barcode printers; hand-held barcode scanners; telephones; photocopy, facsimile, and scanning machines; and calculators.
+Machines and equipment used in work include but are not limited to the following: Personal computers; Automated Materials Handling Systems; RFID readers and technology; CD/DVD buffing or repair machines; office, receipt, and barcode printers; hand-held barcode scanners; telephones; and photocopy and scanning machines.

 Note: The above description is illustrative only.
 It is not meant to be all-inclusive.